abergen84/giphyIt/README.md

 ##Overview

 Ever find yourself needing a slick GIF in a key moment?
-Yea, you could Google search for whatever GIF you want, or you could head over to Giphy.com and pour through their extensive collection.
-Or, you could fire up this app, enter your search, and find the first 25 hits relating to your search term, all in a minimized, clean interface.
+Yea, you could Google search for whatever GIF you want, or you could head over to Giphy.com and pore through their extensive collection.
+Or, you could fire up this app, enter your search, and find the first 25 hits relating to your search term, all in a minimized interface.
+Click on a gif to have it expand to full size.

 ##Features